 Just knowing that the items are still in their possession can go a long way to helping them to remove them from their living quarters.

-At What Age Should Seniors Downsize?
+At What Age Should Your Elderly Parents Downsize?

-I wouldn’t say that there’s a specific “age” as to when seniors should downsize.
-Instead, I would say that the decision to downsize depends on…
+I wouldn’t say that there’s a specific age as to when seniors should move to a smaller home or assisted living facilities.

 - Cognitive – Are your parents having cognitive and perceptual problems that makes it unsafe for them to live alone?